thakurmhn/vagrant-ansible/README.md

 # Vagrant Lab for Ansible learning

-Quickly create ansible learning or practice lab using vagrant Follwing instructions will quickly create two centos and one ubuntu hosts
+Quickly create ansible learning or practice lab using vagrant.
+Follwing instructions will quickly create two centos and one ubuntu hosts